chainwikinet/wikijs-farm-content/home.md

 :tomato: Smart contracts are hard to audit and bugs can result in locked funds for theft.

 Harvest addresses this by deploying strategies to move assets between different yield farming opportunities to maximize yield.
-Deposit into Harvest and Harvest takes care of APY tracking, strategy develpment and auditing, and gas costs.
+Deposit into Harvest and Harvest takes care of APY tracking, strategy development and auditing, and gas costs.

 # Learn More